Azure Kubernetes Service (AKS)

 Create ingress for WebLogic Remote Console.
 Select Yes to create an ingress for the Remote Console with the path /remoteconsole.

-When you are satisfied with your selections, select Next : DNS Configuration.
+When you are satisfied with your selections, select Next and open DNS blade.

-Select Yes or No for the option Configure Custom DNS Alias? based on your preference.
-If you select No, you don’t have to provide any details, and can proceed by selecting Next : Database >.
+Select Yes or No for the option Custom DNS Alias? based on your preference.
+If you select No, you don’t have to provide any details, and can proceed by selecting Next to configure database.
 If you select Yes, you must choose either to configure a custom DNS alias based on an existing Azure DNS zone, or create an Azure DNS zone and a custom DNS alias.
 This can be done by selecting Yes or No for the option Use an existing Azure DNS Zone.

 For more information about the DNS zones, see Overview of DNS zones and records.